• Skip to primary navigation

 A jar of sauteed shrimp paste held on top of a cutting board.

-• Sautéed Shrimp Paste (Ginisang Bagoong Alamang): This umami-rich fermented shrimp paste is used as a condiment or a cooking ingredient in Filipino cuisine.
-For this recipe, you'll need the sautéed or cooked variety instead of the raw and pink shrimp paste.
-In a pinch, you can use fish sauce as a substitute.
+• Sautéed shrimp paste (Ginisang bagoong alamang): This is an umami-rich fermented shrimp paste used as a condiment or a cooking ingredient.
+You'll need the sautéed or cooked variety for this recipe.
+Although not the same, fish sauce can be used instead.

 How to make this recipe

-10. Mashing the eggplant in the bowl using a fork.
+Mashing the eggplant with a fork in a bowl.

-13. Mixing the eggplant salad in the bowl using a fork.
+Adding pepper to the eggplant salad in the bowl.

-Eggplant salad in a bowl with a spoon and garnished with a green herb.
+Ensaladang Talong (Filipino Eggplant Salad) in a bowl with a spoon and garnished with a green herb.

 What does eggplant taste like?